 In our last podcast, with Shawna from Homegrown Oregon, we talked about how important getting traction was online to the quick accelerated growth she has seen.

 A local SEO strategy means putting your company’s offers and answers in front of local customers at the moment they are searching for what you offer.
 The value of being seen at those times can be incredibly lucrative for a small business.

 A local SEO (Search Engine Optimization) strategy is fundamentally different than a broad SEO approach.
 A locally focused plan for SEO includes gaining trust from search engines like Google on a localized level of internet activity.

 The benefits of creating an SEO strategy at the local level means that you’re less likely to be competing with larger businesses who have spent years and large budgets to rank high in search results.

 By following the advise in this blog post, you’ll be ahead of the 90% of other SMB’s that do not put in the full effort, and you’ll start to be rewarded with more eyes on your business.

 - First you’ll need a website with a built-in CMS or Content Management System.
 Unlike a website created like a brochure, a CMS enabled website allows you to continually shape and update the contents of your website quickly with tools like blog posts, photo galleries and special offers.
 (We use the WordPress platform.)

-- Verify your Google My Business ranking.
+- Verify your Google Business Profile (Google My Business) ranking.
 Super simple, super essential.
-You can do this by logging into your GMB account and verifying via phone or postcard.
+You can do this by logging into your GBP account and verifying via phone or postcard.

 - Build out key and relevant citations.
-Frankly, it’s so much easier to pay someone like Clark 5 Design to build these out verse the time/effort to do them.
+Frankly, it’s so much easier to pay someone like Clark Five Design to build these out versus the time/effort to do them.